Frequently Asked Questions

 Please allow three weeks for grades to appear.
 Very often the professor assigned to your class may read and evaluate your work within a shorter period of time, but please wait two weeks before inquiring.

 The Username is the code issued to each student or proctor upon completion of registration.
 This username is your personal code.
-It consists of two lower case letters and six numbers.
-Use this code to log on to the “NU Courses” page.
+It consists of two lower case letters and six numbers (e.g., xx123456).
 Be sure to include this code in the subject line of any e-mails to NationsUniversity staff or your advisor so that we can best help you.
 Write to email@example.com if you have forgotten your username.

 Directions for finding a lost password: